-Mission and Strategic Vision
+Mission, Vision, and Strategic Plan

 Southern State Community College is committed to its mission to provide accessible, affordable, and high quality education to people in southern Ohio.
 The College's strategic vision represents a unifying guide toward fulfilling this mission.
 Collaboratively, a vision to Be Your First-Choice College has been cast.
-To do this, the College will...